faulhornlabs/zikkurat-algebra/README.md

 - comprehensive testing
-- the code should stay simple enough (and documented enough) so that auditing correctness wouldn't be a nightmarishly daunting task (this one is very much not satisfied at the moment, as the code generator is very hackish)
+- the code should stay simple enough (and documented enough) so that auditing correctness wouldn't be a nightmarishly daunting task (this one is very much not satisfied at the moment, as the current code generator is very hackish.)

 Metadata